BartolomeoF/FML-TestRebase/HiCOLA/FML/COLASolver/README.md

 * JBD : Jordan-Brans-Dicke model.
 The gravity model corresponding to the cosmology with the same name (and currently requires this cosmology to work).

 * Symmetron : The symmetron model.
 A f(R)-like modified gravity model - just to have a bit of variety.

+* HiCOLA : This option is relevant for performing simulations of reduced Horndeski theories as part of the Hi-COLA process.
+This is not present in the original FML package.
+Please refer to the Hi-COLA documentation (top-level folder).

 # Forces